ryan-rashidian/qemy/docs/install.md

 EDGAR_USER_AGENT=<your user agent> # EDGAR_USER_AGENT=john johndoe@example.com
 ```

-Make sure .env is included in .gitignore to keep your keys secure.
+For developers: Make sure .env is included in .gitignore to keep your keys secure.